Getting Perspective III: Exploring the Craft of 3D Movie Technology

 Director of photography Pete Kozachik during night two of “Getting Perspective III: Exploring the Craft of 3D Movie Technology.”

-Barry Weiss, David E. Franks, Catherine Owens, Rob Engle, Peter Anderson and Olivier Wicki.
+Barry Weiss, David E. Franks, Catherine Owens, Rob Engle, Peter W. Anderson and Olivier Wicki.